Frederic Edwin Church: Career

 Church's friendship with Isaac Israel Hayes, a prominent arctic explorer, stimulated the artist's interest in the arctic regions.
 In 1859, Church and his good friend Rev. Louis Legrand Noble traveled to Newfoundland and Labrador.
-The journey was chronicled in Noble's book After Icebergs with a Painter (1861), published shortly before Church's painting "The Icebergs" went on display.
+The journey was chronicled in Noble's book After Icebergs with a Painter (1861), published shortly before Church's painting The Icebergs went on display.

 By 1860, Church was the most renowned American artist.
 In his prime, Church was a commercial as well as an artistic success.
 Church's art was very lucrative; he was reported to be worth half a million dollars at his death in 1900.

 In 1861, at the start of the Civil War, Church was inspired to paint Our Banner in the Sky by a sunset featuring red, white, and blue that he believed was a symbol that "the heavens indicated their support for the United States by reflecting the nation's colors in the setting sun".
 A lithograph was made from it and sold to benefit the families of Union soldiers.

 In 1863, he was elected an Associate Fellow of the American Academy of Arts and Sciences.

+In 1870, Church was one of the founding trustees of the Metropolitan Museum of Art, and remained so until his death in 1900.